 Easter Monday ― Pasquetta in Italian – is one of the country’s most important public holidays and is usually celebrated by feasting, strolling and enjoying the country life.
 Today we make our way to Tivoli to visit the 16th-century gardens of the Villa D’Este.
 Thwarted papal candidate Ippolito D’Este retired in style, commissioning Rome’s greatest antiquarian to create a pagan fantasy world of grottoes, fountains and gardens.
 For centuries these were the most famous gardens in Europe and they influenced rulers from Paris to St Petersburg.
 We then stop for lunch at Ristorante Sibilla, overlooking a famous ancient sanctuary and temple of the Tibertine Sybil.
 After lunch, we visit Hadrian’s Villa, created in the 2nd century CE.
 The villa reflects the emperor’s love of luxury, his extensive travel and his refined taste, and today its ruins are among the most romantic, set among olive groves with views across the valley.
 Return to Rome in the late afternoon; evening at leisure (B, L)

-Caravaggio is perhaps the best loved of Roman painters, combining Renaissance ideals with a closely observed humanity, realised with a superb technique and a radical, theatrical style.
-This morning we first visit key Caravaggio paintings in the churches of San Luigi Dei Francesi and Santa Maria del Popolo.
-We then head to the Galleria Borghese, containing another five works by the master.
-The Galleria Borghese is set in the Villa Borghese Gardens, today Rome’s principal public park.
-Here Cardinal Scipione Borghese and later generations of his family amassed a fine collection of ancient sculpture, which sits side by side with some of Bernini’s earliest sculptural masterpieces, such as his Apollo and Daphne.
-Return to the hotel, evening at leisure.
+This morning we have a private guided visit to the Villa Albani-Torlonia, one of Rome’s most exclusive villas with an exceptional private collection of antiquities, which the family have been building since the 1600s.
+We then head to the Galleria Borghese, set in the Villa Borghese Gardens, today Rome’s principal public park.
+Here Cardinal Scipione Borghese and later generations of his family amassed a fine collection of ancient sculpture, which sits side by side with some of Bernini’s earliest sculptural masterpieces, such as his Apollo and Daphne, and five masterpieces by Caravaggio.
+We return to the hotel, stopping to visit Santa Maria del Popolo, to view Caravaggio’s masterpieces in situ. evening at leisure.
 (B)

 Wednesday 24 April: Romantic to Modern

 By the 18th century, Rome had become a major destination for the artists and writers of northern Europe, who sought firsthand knowledge of the ancient world and the relaxed Mediterranean lifestyle that came with it.
 Today we explore the centre of Rome’s literary and artistic culture at the Spanish Steps.
 Our tour includes visits to the house museums of Goethe, Keats and Shelley, and Giorgio de Chirico, each of whose works helped shape how we understand the city today.
 In the afternoon, we visit the Galleria Nazionale di Arte Moderna.
 Little visited by tourists, this excellent museum contains masterpieces of 19th and 20th-century Italian and European art.
-Return to the hotel; evening at leisure.
+After a break in the afternoon, we have a wine tasting and private visit at Palazzo Patrizi.
 (B)

 Thursday 25 April: From the Palatine to the Papal Apartments